 Six Prong Setting

 A six prong setting is known for its increased security and stability.
 The extra prongs hold the diamond or stone more firmly, reducing the risk of it falling out or becoming loose.
+The six prong also makes a diamond look much rounder.

 Less light enters the diamond, making it less brilliant, but the difference is subtle with proper craftsmanship.